mongodb/docs/source/includes/billing-optimizations.rst

     {+atlas-admin-api+} by using the :oas-atlas-op:`Modify One Cluster
     </updateCluster>` endpoint to set the ``paused`` field to ``true``.

-  - Set an alert that triggers if a dev or test {+cluster+} has not had any activity in over one week.
-You can create alert configurations with the {+atlas-admin-api+} by using the :oas-atlas-tag:`Alert Configurations
+  - Set an alert in your
+    third party metrics or alerting system that triggers if a dev or test {+cluster+} has not had any activity in over one week.
+The alert should trigger if there are a no read or writes on a cluster for seven days.
-    <Alert-Configurations>` endpoints.
-To learn more about
-    monitoring and alert recommendations, see
-    :ref:`arch-center-monitoring-alerts`.

   - Consider terminating unused dev and test {+clusters+} after a set amount of time and sufficient email alerts to the {+cluster+}